 - 2 knit stitch methods

-- Purl stitch – Interestingly the purl stitch is easier for beginners.
-Andrea teaches you to knit on the purl side of the work
+- Purl stitch – (Easier for beginners.
+Andrea teaches you to knit on the purl side of the work)

 - Combinations of knit and purl stitches